HTenkanen/AISA/sources/_static/spatial_network_analysis_backup.rst

             <iframe width="560" height="315" src="https://www.youtube.com/embed/ZHr0Ch6KRSM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+.. admonition:: Exercise 6
+   :name: hint

+   .. container:: toggle

+        In Exercise 6, you will practice how to work with OpenStreetMap data and conduct network analysis in Python.
+        The practical programming sessions will be organized again on Thursday where you can get help from the course assistants.

+        You can start working on your copy of Exercise 6 by `accepting the GitHub Classroom assignment <https://classroom.github.com/a/8LP9voLx>`__.

 Before we dive deeper to spatial networks, **let's spend a moment with the following task**: